-Article 13 of the CRR establishes that the parent entities of the European Union are subject based on their consolidated situation to the disclosure requirements contained in the Part Eight of the CRR.
+Article 13 of the CRR establishes that the parent entities of the European Union are subject based on their consolidated situation to the disclosure requirements contained in the eighth part of the CRR.

 This report includes the prudential information of BBVA consolidated group as of December 31, 2018.
-This report has been prepared in compliance with the requirements set by Part Eight of the CRR, as well as any applicable guideline published by the European Banking Authority.
+This report has been prepared in compliance with the requirements set by Part Eight of the CRR, as well as any applicable guidelines published by the European Banking Authority.

-Furthermore, the data published in the Prudential Relevance Report (Pillar III) was prepared in accordance with internal control processes described in the "Corporate Policies for Preparing Financial and Annual Information in the BBVA Group".
+Furthermore, the data published in the Prudential Relevance Report (Pillar III) was prepared in accordance with internal control processes described in the following standard templates.

 These policies ensure that the information included in Pillar III is subject to the internal control framework defined by the Group, as well as adequate internal and external revision (by an independent expert), in compliance with the Guidelines on disclosure requirements under Part Eight of Regulation (EU) No.575/2013 (EBA/GL/2016/11).